Undergraduate Study in Urban and Regional Studies

 b.
 Distribution Requirements: Nine Classes outside of CRP

 Students must successfully complete nine classes outside of the Department of City and Regional Planning for the distribution requirement.
-A total of four classes must be completed in the categories of physical and biological sciences (PBS) and mathematics and quantitative reasoning (MQR).
-Of those four classes, at least two must be classified as PBS and at least one class must be classified as MQR.
-The fourth class can be classified as either PBS or MQR.
+A total of four classes must be completed in the categories of physical and biological sciences (PBS, BIO, and PHS) and mathematics and quantitative reasoning (MQR, SDS, and SMR).
+Of those four classes, at least two must be classified as Physical and/or Biological Sciences and at least one class must be classified as Mathematics and Quantitative Reasoning.
+The fourth class can be classified as either.

-The remaining five courses must be courses identified by any college at Cornell in the categories of cultural analysis (CA); historical analysis (HA); knowledge, cognition, and moral reasoning (KCM); literature and the arts (LA); and social and behavior analysis (SBA).
-These five courses must be selected from at least four of these five categories (i.e., CA, HA, KCM, LA, and SBA).
+The remaining five courses must be courses identified by any college at Cornell in the humanities and social sciences categories of arts, literature, and culture (ALC), ethics and the mind (ETM), global citizenship (GLC), historical analysis (HST), social difference (SCD), social sciences (SSC).
+These five courses must be selected from at least four of these six categories (i.e., ALC, ETM, GLC, HST, SCD, and SSC).
 No more than three of these five courses can be taken in any one department.

 Notes about AAP classes: